bloominstituteoftechnology/webtesting-iv-challenge/api.md

 > models should have some methods/statics that are tested. - OKAY √

 ### ROUTES
-> routes that use the following HTTP verbs: GET, PUT, POST, and DELETE. - OKAY √
+> routes that use the following HTTP verbs: GET, PUT, POST, and DELETE. - DONE √

 HTTP METHODS: https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html